gft-academy-pl/gcp-data-analysis-with-bigquery/04-dataprep.md

 ### Exercises

 #### 1. Configure Dataprep environment
-As Dataprep creates a Dataflow pipeline underneath in order to process data, enable Dafalow API using command line: `gcloud services enable dataflow.googleapis.com` or [console/UI](https://console.cloud.google.com/apis/library/dataflow.googleapis.com).
+As Dataprep creates a Dataflow pipeline underneath in order to process data, enable Dataflow API using command line: `gcloud services enable dataflow.googleapis.com` or [console/UI](https://console.cloud.google.com/apis/library/dataflow.googleapis.com).

 Launch Dataprep tool: https://console.cloud.google.com/dataprep and agree to share account information with Trifacta and allow access to project data.
 Click on your Google credentials to sign in.
 Make sure that you are still in your newly created gft academy project before you agree to create bucket for Dataprep intermediate data.